This organization will be known as the East Diablo CYO League

 The protest board shall review all matters of protest or matters assigned to them by the president.
 The majority decisions are binding on the league in matters of game protests.
 Eligibility decisions can be reviewed by the league.

-The Sportsmanship Committee shall consist of A Chairman, a league vice-president or someone appointed by the President, and all remaining athletic directors not on the Protest Committee. and all remaining athletic directors not on the Protest Committee.
-If a parish that is involved in a dispute is a member of the committee they will withdraw and a neutral parish will be selected by the president in their place.
-The committee will meet on the first Thursday following the incident or no later than five days after the score sheet is received, or which ever comes first.
+The Sportsmanship Committee will consist of a Chairman, and four geographical representatives selected at the discretion of the Chairman.
+If a parish that is involved in a sportsmanship or protest issue is a member of the committee they will withdraw and a neutral parish will be selected by the Chairman in their place.
+The committee will meet on the first Thursday following the incident or no later than five days after the score sheet is received, or whichever comes first.
 The league president has the power to suspend a coach or player immediately, pending review by the Sportsmanship Committee.

-The Eligibility/Exceptions Committee is a panel comprised Of League Executives and former Athletic Directors.
-Its responsibility is to review petitions for exceptions to the eligibility rules and recommend to the board those petitions which are found to be acceptable within the spirit of the CYO by-laws.
+The Eligibility/Exceptions Committee is a panel composed of League Executives and former Athletic Directors.
+Its responsibility is to review petitions for exceptions to the eligibility rules and recommend to the board those petitions which are found to be acceptable within the spirit of the CYO Bylaws.

 Diablo Valley East Constitution and Rules and Regulations may be amended, repealed or altered in whole or part, providing the following conditions are met: